hmajid2301/articles/36. How to use proxychains/README.md

 browsing using very much the same logic described above.
 Maybe you can access a website at work which is behind a firewall, such as an authentication server's GUI etc. You can read more about using a SOCKS proxy, in your browser [here](https://ma.ttias.be/socks-proxy-linux-ssh-bypass-content-filters/).
+The diagram gives us a visual of what we've just done.

 ```mermaid
 graph LR